 Huntington Dog Beach is terrific for a morning or afternoon outing with your pup.
 The dog-friendly section of the beach extends from Goldenwest Street (where there are multiple signs indicating dogs are not allowed any further) north to Seapoint Street for 1.5 miles.
 Leashes are optional.

 There are multiple carparks located along the beach, with a few dollars charged per hour.
-Note that there are only a few access paths down onto the beach (don’t exacerbate the coastal erosion), so a walk may be required.
+Note that there are only a few access paths down onto the beach (and please stick to them so you don’t exacerbate the coastal erosion).
 Make sure you keep your dog on a leash until they are on the sand – there are many resident squirrels!

 Even if it’s not quite swimming weather, the Dog Beach is still a great place to have a long walk along the sand with your pup, or organise a get-together.
 Drinking fountains and dog waste bags are provided, with donations welcome.